MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 1. Navigate to *Microsoft-Fabric-workload-development-sample-main\Microsoft-Fabric-workload-development-sample-main\Authentication* folder.

-2. Run the command `npm install` to install the dependencies.
+2. To install the dependencies, run the command `npm install`.
 A new folder called **node_modules** is created.

-3. Run the command `npm start` to start the frontend.
+3. To start the frontend, run the command `npm start`.

-   Once the frontend runs successfully, you'll see a message that includes **successfully** in PowerShell, and your web browser will open with the `http://localhost:60006/` URL.
+   Once the frontend runs successfully, you see a message that includes **successfully** in PowerShell, and your web browser will open with the `http://localhost:60006/` URL.
 To check that frontend is running successfully, in your browser, navigate to `http://localhost:60006/manifests`.

 ## Step 7: Open Visual Studio 2022